houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 2, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).
 This class is the quintessential language denoting mechanism that defines the class of regular languages.
 Any other regular language denoting mechanism precisely denotes that class of languages.

-In section 3, I show how both JavaScript and theoretical regular expression are language denoting mechanisms by observing their syntax rules and that each regular expression denotes a set of strings (a language).
+In section 3, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms by observing their syntax rules and that each regular expression denotes a set of strings (a language).
 Moreover, I note how theoretical regular expressions (along with regular grammars and NFAs) are regular language denoting mechanisms.

 In section 4, I dive into some code to demonstrate the usefulness of backreferences.
 By considering a JavaScript regular expression with a backreference as a counter-example, I show how there's at least one instance of a JavaScript regular expression that does not denote a regular language.
-In other words, JavaScript regular expressions denote a superclass of regular languages.
+In other words, JavaScript regular expressions denote a proper superclass of regular languages.
 So, they are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.
 As a plus, I also show how that particular counter-example denotes a context-free language by looking at a class of machines called pushdown automata (PDAs).

 Here's an informal argument summarising my examination.

 1. A language denoting mechanism is a well-defined system for denoting a class of languages.
-2. Regular expressions are a well-defined system for denoting a class of languages.
+2. JavaScript regular expressions are a well-defined system for denoting a class of languages.
 3. So, JavaScript regular expressions are a language denoting mechanism.

 4. A language denoting mechanism is regular if and only if the class of languages it denotes is the class of regular languages.
-5. Due to backreferences, JavaScript regular expressions maximally denote a superclass of regular languages.
+5. Due to backreferences, JavaScript regular expressions denote a proper superclass of regular languages.
 6. So, JavaScript regular expressions are not a regular language denoting mechanism.

 7. To say that "JavaScript regular expressions are not regular" is to say that "JavaScript regular expressions are not a regular language denoting mechanism".
 Therefore, JavaScript regular expressions are not regular.